chewitt1/odin-rockPaperScissors/README.md

 # Side Notes
 - I would have called getComputerChoice, getComputerSelection or changed computerSelection, computerChoice (and playerSelection, playerChoice).
 Obviously the former is simpler.
+- Added parse function
+- Checking wrong input could be more streamlined